gurub109/SMART-Health-Card/README.md

 ## Vaccine Credential Initiative (VCI)

-VCI is a voluntary coalition of public and private organizations whose charter is to empower individuals to receive vaccination records as verifiable credentials (VCs) from issuers such as pharmacy, doctor's office or state immunization registry.
-Individuals can use those VCs for medical purposes and to demonstrate their vaccination status to safely return to work, school, travel, etc. Participating members have developed a SMART Health Cards Framework Implementation Guide which is based on the [W3C Verifiable Credentials Standard](https://www.w3.org/TR/vc-data-model/) and [Health level 7 (HL7) SMART on FHIR Standard](https://docs.smarthealthit.org/).
+VCI is a voluntary coalition of public and private organizations whose charter is to empower individuals to receive vaccination records as verifiable credentials (VCs) from issuers such as **pharmacy, doctor's office or state immunization registry.** Individuals can use those VCs for medical purposes and to demonstrate their vaccination status to safely return to work, school, travel, etc. Participating members have developed a SMART Health Cards Framework Implementation Guide which is based on the [W3C Verifiable Credentials Standard](https://www.w3.org/TR/vc-data-model/) and [Health Level 7 (HL7) SMART on FAST Health Interoperability Resources (FHIR) Standard](https://docs.smarthealthit.org/).

 ## SMART Health Cards Framework